The Do’s and Don’ts of Your Emergency Fund

 If you’ve moved on to Step 8 and are saving aggressively for retirement, you want to scale that back and rebuild your emergency fund.

-This will accelerate the rebuild and you’ll get back to funding your retirement that much sooner.
+This will accelerate the rebuild and you’ll get back to funding your retirement or paying extra on your debts that much sooner.

 Just remember, The 9 Steps to Financial Freedom are all about focusing on one key aspect of your finances at a time.